bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/2 - more options/README.md

 - `color_off` / `color_on`: color when disconnected / connected
   - color values can be expressed in the traditional RGB hex way (`#dcb21a`), or by name (`blue`, `red`, ...)

+> [!NOTE]
-Another option is available, `type`: it allows you to enforce the output type to any of the valid types, as described in [the official docs](https://docs.comfy.org/custom-nodes/custom_node_datatypes), including any custom type (like `CHEESE`). \
+> Another option is available, `type`: it allows you to enforce the output type to any of the valid types, as described in [the official docs](https://docs.comfy.org/custom-nodes/custom_node_datatypes), including any custom type (like `CHEESE`). \
-It is probably only useful for quite advanced and specific use cases.
+> It is probably only useful for quite advanced and specific use cases.
 But please note it exists, if you need it.

 However, we are going to make use of it, in a kind of 'hacky' way, just below.